Home » Blog » How To Master The Knuckleball

 In the case of a knuckleball throw, the wrist movement is quite important.

 While you throw, you’ll want to keep your wrist straight up with your palm facing the batter.
 If the wrist moves down while throwing the knuckleball, the ball will end up with some spin.
-And as mentioned previously, a good knuckleball has as little spin as possible.

 So, focus on little wrist movement and try to throw with your fingers.